Inverness, California: Community

 Inverness is located on the west shore of Tomales Bay, which runs southeast along the line of the San Andreas Fault.
 Surrounded by Point Reyes National Seashore, it is primarily a residential community, with little industry other than tourism.
 It has a small downtown area with a general store, post office, library, two restaurants, one gift shop and a coffee shop.
 A third restaurant is located a short way north of downtown.
 There are also a number of hotels and inns spread throughout the town.

 One aspect of the town is a concentration of recreational (and some commercial) boating.
 There is a small public marina, a few private piers, and the Inverness Yacht Club.

 Portions of the John Carpenter film The Fog as well as most of his film Village of the Damned were shot in and around Inverness.
+In 1970, American singer and songwriter Jesse Colin Young moved his home and recording studio to Inverness.
+In 1993, Young and his wife Connie founded Ridgetop Music, a label based out of their home in Inverness.